Joan Benham

+Career

 Although her career mostly centred on television, Benham began her career appearing on the West End stage in the 1940s and continued to appear on the London stage periodically throughout her career.
 She appeared on Broadway as Helena in the 1954 revival of William Shakespeare's A Midsummer Night's Dream opposite Patrick Macnee as Demetrius.

 Joan Benham appeared in sixteen episodes of Upstairs, Downstairs, from the first to the last series, as a Bellamy family friend, Lady Prudence Fairfax.
-Other London Weekend Television roles for her saw her appear as Lady Loftus in the comedies Doctor in the House, Doctor in Charge and Doctor on the Go and as Cecily Foyle, the friend of prison governor Faye Boswell (and a recurring role), in the drama Within These Walls.
+Other London Weekend Television roles for her saw her appear as Mrs. Loftus in the comedies Doctor in the House, Doctor in Charge and Doctor on the Go and as Cecily Foyle, the friend of prison governor Faye Boswell (and a recurring role), in the drama Within These Walls.

-Other television programmes she appeared in include, Mrs Thursday, Father Brown, The Duchess of Duke Street, Just William and Take My Wife.
+Other television programmes she appeared in include Mrs Thursday, Father Brown, The Duchess of Duke Street, Just William and Take My Wife.
 Her film credits include the Miss Marple movie Murder Ahoy!
 (1964), Ladies Who Do (1963), Perfect Friday (1970) and Carry On Emmannuelle (1978).

 Her last role was as Melinda Spry in the sitcom Terry and June.
 This episode, The Lawnmower, was broadcast on 13 November 1981, exactly five months after the day she had died, in Westminster, London, aged 63.